Background

 Counsel for Avon & Somerset Constabulary in an inquest, with numerous police and NHS Interested Persons, concerning the murder of Ms Locke by Carl Langdell.

-Peter is ranked in Legal 500 as a Leading Junior in Administrative Law and Human Rights.
+Peter is ranked in Legal 500 as a Leading Junior in Administrative Law and Human Rights, and in Chambers UK for Civil Liberties & Human Rights.

-Peter joined 5 Essex Court with several years’ experience of human rights law in the domestic courts, Commonwealth courts, and at the regional and international levels.
-He previously worked as a Legal Consultant to a London-based NGO that brought strategic human rights litigation.
-There, he assisted claimants in domestic litigation in Commonwealth countries, produced policy documents for use by UK Government departments and EU Institutions, and advised on mechanisms to enforce international human rights obligations.
-He also worked as a Legal Consultant to the prosecution section of the Extraordinary Chambers in the Courts of Cambodia, which secured the guilty verdicts against the surviving leaders of the Khmer Rouge regime.
+Prior to transferring to the Bar, Peter worked in the NGO sector and as a Legal Consultant to the prosecution section of the Extraordinary Chambers in the Courts of Cambodia, which secured the guilty verdicts against the surviving leaders of the Khmer Rouge regime.
 His previous role as a solicitor included acting for corporates accused of human rights violations.

 Peter has delivered talks and seminars on human rights issues in various forums, including at the UK Parliament, to EU Institutions, and at schools and universities.
 He has published extensively in academic journals on human rights and international law.

-Counsel for the claimants (led by Jason Beer KC before trial, and Joe Middleton KC at trial) in a constitutional challenge to that jurisdiction’s laws that criminalise consensual same-sex sexual intimacy.
-Judgment is pending.
+Counsel for the claimants (led by Jason Beer KC before trial, and Joe Middleton KC at trial) in a constitutional challenge to that jurisdiction’s laws that criminalise consensual same-sex sexual intimacy, and now counsel in the subsequent appeal to the Eastern Caribbean Court of Appeal.

 Counsel for the claimants (led by Edward Fitzgerald KC and Ben Tonner KC) in a constitutional challenge regarding the absence of civil partnership and marriage for same-sex couples.
 Peter acted for the claimants at all stages.
 At first instance, the Cayman Islands’ Grand Court granted the desired relief of amending the Marriage Law to enable same-sex couples to marry.
 On appeal, that decision was reversed, but with the Cayman Islands’ Court of Appeal declaring that legislation must be passed to establish an institution that is functionally equivalent to marriage.
 That decision was upheld by the Privy Council.
 These proceedings resulted in the legal recognition of same-sex relationships for the first time in the Cayman Islands, via the creation of civil partnership.

-Jones v the Attorney General of Trinidad & Tobago (2018)
+Jones v the Attorney General of Trinidad & Tobago¬ (High Court TT, 12 April 2018)

-Legal advisor for the claimant in the landmark constitutional challenge that found unlawful that jurisdiction’s laws that criminalise consensual same-sex sexual intimacy.
-The judgment has been cited around the world, including by the Indian Supreme Court and other courts of the Commonwealth Caribbean
+Legal advisor to the claimant in the landmark constitutional challenge that found unlawful that jurisdiction’s laws that criminalise consensual same-sex sexual intimacy.
+The judgment has been cited around the world, including by the Indian Supreme Court and other courts of the Commonwealth Caribbean.

-Peter contributes to 5 Essex Court’s Inquests Blog, most recently on ‘Submissions at conclusion of inquest: Galbraith Plus and causation submissions’. https://5essexcourt.co.uk/resources/blogs-view/submissions-at-conclusion-of-inquest-galbraith-plus-and-causation-submissions
+Peter contributes to 5 Essex Chambers’ Inquests Blog, most recently on ‘Submissions at conclusion of inquest: Galbraith Plus and causation submissions’. https://5essexcourt.co.uk/resources/blogs-view/submissions-at-conclusion-of-inquest-galbraith-plus-and-causation-submissions

 Peter acts on behalf of and advises public bodies and private companies in public inquiries.
-He is presently junior counsel for a core participant in the Grenfell Tower Inquiry, and is advising a Government department in the UK Covid-19 Inquiry.
+He was junior counsel (and then sole counsel) for Building Research Establishment in the Grenfell Tower Inquiry.
+In the UK Covid-19 Inquiry, Peter advised a Government department in preparation for expected core participant status.

 Peter has an interest in Data Protection and Information Law and is available to instruct in the following matters: